-European data protection authorities have determined that the use of Google Analytics violates the EU's General Data Protection Regulation.
+The European data protection authorities have delineated that the use of Google Analytics violates the EU's General Data Protection Regulation.

-Personal data collected through Google Analytics has been transferred by Google to the United States, making it possible for US intelligence services to examine personal data unless it is properly protected.
+Personal data collected with Google Analytics has been transferred by Google to the United States, allowing the US intelligence services to potentially scrutinise the data unless it is properly protected.

-The French supervisory authority CNIL has ordered the administrator of a French website to change their handling of personal data and, if necessary, to cease using Google Analytics under current conditions.
+The French supervisory authority CNIL has ordered a French website operator to modify their data processing practices and, if necessary, to cease using Google Analytics under the current terms.

-Currently, in addition to France, the Netherlands and Austria within the EU have also found Google Analytics to be against data protection legislation.
-It is expected that other countries will also respond to this as the year progresses.
+Currently, in addition to France, the Netherlands and Austria have also found Google Analytics to be contrary to data protection legislation.
+It is expected that other countries will also respond as the year progresses.

 What if Google Analytics can no longer be used in Europe?

-Google Analytics has become the industry “standard” for measuring site traffic and user actions on websites.
-Actions based on analytics have been used in site optimisation, and Google advertising is largely targeted using this data.
+Google Analytics has become the industry 'standard' when measuring website traffic and user activity.
+Measures based on analytics have been used in site optimisation, and for example, Google's advertising is largely targeted with the help of this data.

-If the use of Google Analytics is banned throughout the EU, this will cause a substantial amount of work for website and webshop administrators.
+If the use of Google Analytics is prohibited throughout the EU, this will cause a significant amount of work for website and web shop operators.

-Although Google Analytics is widely used, it is entirely replaceable.
+Although Google Analytics is widely used, it is completely replaceable.

-Three alternatives to collect and maintain analytics in the future
+Three alternatives to collecting and retaining analytics in the future

-If Google Analytics is banned in the EU area, or you want to take full control of your webshop’s or online service's analytics data and ensure that the data remains within the EU area, we have listed three good alternatives to Google Analytics.
+If Google Analytics is banned in the EU area, or you wish to take complete control of your online shop's or service's analytics data and ensure that the data is retained within the EU, we have listed three good alternatives to Google Analytics.

-In these services, data can be stored within the EU area without violating data protection legislation.
+These services allow data to be stored within the EU and do not violate data protection legislation.

 Matomo Analytics